AKA | Just break the news to mother |

 “Forgive me, father, for I ran away.”

-An early historian of the Halls, Maurice Willson Disher, took a dim view of such transfers, though I suspect this may have been more to do with a resistance to a perceived Americanisation of entertainment than criticism of profiteering by music publishers:
+An early historian of the Halls, Maurice Willson Disher, took a dim view of such imports, though I suspect this may have been more to do with a resistance to a perceived Americanisation of entertainment than criticism of profiteering by music publishers:

 The Spanish-American conflict of 1898 was over so soon that …. by 1899 [the songs] had about as much interest as out-of-date newspapers, and the United States would weep over them no more.
 It was then, month by month, that trouble became inevitable in the Transvaal.
 With ample time for preparation, publishers on both sides of the Atlantic arranged for the performance in Great Britain of the stuff that had sprung from minds under the real stimulus of war.
 The transfer of patriotic outbursts from one country to the other succeeded zestfully.
 Without the slightest suspicion that the goods they were consuming were second-hand, the audiences of English music-halls and pantomimes enthusiastically cheered ballads in honour of imaginary heroes who had already died, in an entirely different cause from the one now under consideration, for the sake of profitable fiction.